Local marketing agreement: Effects on programming

 Sinclair formed a similar arrangement in Mobile, Alabama between its existing Pensacola duopoly of ABC affiliate WEAR-TV and MyNetworkTV affiliate WFGX, and the newly acquired Mobile duopoly of NBC affiliate WPMI and independent station WJTC (owned by Deerfield Media).
-However, the stations were not consolidated, and maintain their own studio facilities, news departments and staff.
-WEAR and WPMI also produce competing 9:00 p.m. newscasts for their respective duopoly partners.
+However, the stations were not consolidated, and maintained their own studio facilities, news departments and staff.
+WEAR and WPMI also produced competing 9:00 p.m. newscasts for their respective duopoly partners.
 In October 2025, WPMI's NBC programming was consolidated onto a subchannel of WEAR.

 Reaction and government action

 In February 2001, Clear Channel Communications subsidiary Citicasters was fined $25,000 for its use of time brokerage agreements and litigation for unlawfully controlling Youngstown, Ohio area radio station WBTJ (101.9 FM, now WYLR); the company had also been the target of complaints for using KFJO (FM) to rebroadcast KSJO after it had nominally sold KFJO to minority-owned interests.

 In 2009, the Media Council of Hawaii complained to the FCC about Raycom's Hawaii News Now operation, stating that it would "directly reduce the diversity of local voices in a community by replacing independent newscasts on the brokered station with those of the brokering station."
-In response, the FCC stated it would begin to investigate into the matter.
+In response, the FCC stated it would begin an investigation into the matter.

 In 2011, after temporarily losing its Fox affiliation for WFFT-TV to a subchannel of WISE-TV due to a reverse compensation dispute, Nexstar (ironically, given its use of similar practices in other markets) filed an antitrust lawsuit against the station's managing partner, Granite Broadcasting, arguing that it had built a monopoly on local advertising sales by having effective control of the outlets for four major networks (ABC and MyNetworkTV on WPTA, and NBC, Fox, and The CW on WISE-TV; owned by Malara Broadcast Group and operated under agreements by Granite).
 The lawsuit was settled in February 2013 via mutual agreement, after which the Fox affiliation was given back to WFFT.